-Popular the world over, and affectionately known as an iconic staple sweet of Portugal, here is the ultimate recipe for Pastel de Nata (Portuguese Tarts).
-Pastel de nata are a egg tart pastry.
+Popular the world over, and affectionately known as an iconic staple sweet of Portugal, here is the best Pastel de Nata recipe (also known as Portuguese Tarts).
+Pastel de nata is an egg tart pastry.
 One part crispy, one part gooey and ten parts delicious, this recipe (in our humble, well-taste-tested opinion) rivals the original and best Pastéis de Belém from Lisbon, Portugal, which has been making them since 1837.
 Today the kitchen in Belém is rumoured to make around 14,000 every day.

 While the Pastéis de Belém recipe is patented and kept strictly under wraps (the story goes that pastry chefs were once only promoted from within the company and must have been working for the factory for at least 25 years before being trusted with the recipe).

 Don’t worry, we’re completely happy to share the WoW recipe!

 These tarts are best served straight out of the oven.
 Note that the puff pastry will go a little soggy after one day – but if that happens, it really just means you haven’t eaten them fast enough.